m2mt-l/Calculation_App/README.md

 https://m2mt-l.github.io/Calculation_App/

 ## Desciption
 This is a calculator app based on Mac programmer calculator.
-It returs binary, decimal and hex.
+It returns binary, decimal and hex.

 ## Limitation
 Since the limitaion of JavaScript Number, the results over 54 bits are not accurate.
 Tried to use BigInt, but it did not work.